 When the Celtic kings left, Tintagel was left to revert to nature.
 That’s until Geoffrey of Monmouth published his book, History of the Kings of Britain, in the 12th century.
 A kind of historical fantasy novel, it introduced the story of King Arthur’s magical conception in Tintagel.
 From then on the legend was born and Tintagel became famous across Europe.
 So when Richard, Earl of Cornwall, wanted to build a new castle in 1233, he decided that Tintagel’s Arthurian and Cornish royal connections made it the perfect spot.
 Its heyday didn’t last long though and by 1330 it was being used as a temporary prison and grazing land for sheep.

 But a few centuries later fame was thrust upon Tintagel again – this time it was Alfred Lord Tennyson’s poems that revived interest in the legends of Arthur and the Knights of the Round Table.
 That and the arrival of the railways in Cornwall brought an explosion of visitors to the site, and they keep on coming.
-It’s become one of the most popular castles in Cornwall, with over 3000 visitors a day – with plenty of Arthur-themed family activities.
+It’s become one of the most popular castles in Cornwall, with over 3000 visitors a day in summer – with plenty of Arthur-themed family activities.
 But on a sunny early spring day the paths were quiet and there was plenty of space to roam around.

 Tintagel Castle is a popular spot on a Cornwall road trip, and part of what makes Tintagel so special is its location.
 It’s almost an island, just joined onto the mainland by a narrow neck of land.
 You can see how it made such a good location for a fortress.
 You need a decent head for heights as to get to the top you climb across over a wooden bridge and up a steep flight of stairs cut into the side of the rocky cliff.
 And from there you can look down onto the sea way below, and the waves crashing onto the rocks with the full force of the Atlantic behind them.
 With the jagged Cornish coastline stretching off into the distance on each side of the island it’s a breathtaking place.